 These parameters vary depending on the machine and model.

-A load chart is usually included in the machine data sheet and the hoist's operating instructions.
-It is an important reference for machine operators as it helps them understand and comply with the machine's load limits.
+A load chart is typically included in the machine data sheet and the hoist's operating manual.
+It is an important reference for machine operators, helping them understand and maintain the machine's load limits.

-Proper use and understanding of a load chart is critical to safety during lifting operations.
-You must ensure that the current conditions, such as boom length and angle, match the parameters specified in the chart to lift the weight safely and avoid potential hazards.
-It is therefore recommended that you always carefully study and follow the load chart to perform safe and efficient lifting operations.
+Proper application and understanding of a load chart is crucial for safe lifting operations.
+You must ensure that current conditions, such as boom length and angle, match the parameters specified in the chart to lift the weight safely and avoid potential hazards.
+Therefore, it is recommended that you always carefully study and follow the load chart to perform safe and efficient lifting operations.

 Where can I find the load diagram?

-A load diagram is often part of the machine data sheet and the operating instructions of a lifting device.
-It can also be found on the control panel of the machine.
+A load chart is often included in the machine data sheet and operating instructions for a lifting device.
+It may also be located on the machine's control panel.

 Different types of load diagrams

-There are several types of load charts that may vary depending on the type of lifting equipment and application.
+There are different types of load charts, which can vary depending on the type of lifting equipment and application.
 Common types include graphical and tabular load charts.
-Graphical load charts present the information visually, allowing for quick assessment, while tabular load charts provide detailed data in a tabular format.
+Graphical load charts present information visually, allowing for quick assessment, while tabular load charts provide detailed data in tabular format.

-Properly reading a load chart starts with identifying the relevant parameters such as boom length, boom angle and load weight.
-In the chart, you will find lines or table entries indicating the maximum load capacity for each configuration.
-Care must be taken not to exceed the maximum values indicated.
-It is also important to pay attention to footnotes and warnings, which may contain additional instructions or restrictions.
+Properly reading a capacity chart begins with identifying the relevant parameters, such as boom length, boom angle, and load weight.
+Within the chart, you'll find lines or table entries indicating the maximum load capacity for each configuration.
+Care should be taken not to exceed the specified maximum values.
+It's also important to note footnotes and warnings, which may contain additional instructions or restrictions.

 How to read a forklift load diagram correctly

-A forklift load chart shows how much weight the truck can safely lift under specific conditions, taking into account factors such as lift height and load center.
-To properly interpret a load chart, one must first determine the maximum load capacity shown on the horizontal axis of the chart, and then track how that load capacity changes as the lift height and load center distance shown on the vertical axis change.
+A forklift load chart indicates how much weight the forklift can safely lift under specific conditions, taking into account factors such as lift height and load center.
+To properly interpret a load chart, you must first determine the maximum load capacity indicated on the horizontal axis of the chart and then observe how that capacity changes with changes in the lift height and load center distance indicated on the vertical axis.

-It is important not to exceed the limits indicated in the diagram to ensure the stability of the forklift and avoid dangerous situations.
+It is important that the limits indicated in the diagram are not exceeded to ensure the stability of the forklift and avoid dangerous situations.

 Reading the crane load diagram correctly

-A crane load chart shows what loads a crane can safely lift at different reach distances and under different conditions.
-First, determine the crane's maximum lifting capacity, which is usually listed at the bottom of the chart.
+A crane load chart shows the loads a crane can safely lift at different radii and under various conditions.
+First, determine the crane's maximum lifting capacity, which is usually indicated at the bottom of the chart.

-Then, see how that capacity changes as the boom length (shown horizontally) and boom angle (shown vertically) vary.
-It's important to pay attention to the specific height and reach specifications and make sure the weights being lifted are within the diagram's safety limits.
+Then, observe how this capacity changes as the boom length (shown horizontally) and boom angle (shown vertically) vary.
+It's important to note the specific height and reach specifications and ensure that the weights being lifted are within the safety limits of the diagram.

 Live load diagram on display

-Modern cranes and hoists are often equipped with a "Live Load Display", which represents a revolutionary improvement in the safety and efficiency of lifting operations.
-This feature allows the operator to read the current load data and parameters in real time on a screen or display.
+Modern cranes and hoists are often equipped with a "Live Load Display," a revolutionary improvement for the safety and efficiency of lifting operations.
+This feature allows the operator to view current load data and parameters in real time on a screen or display.

-The Live Load Chart not only shows the crane's current lifting capacity depending on the boom position and angle, but also takes into account dynamic factors such as wind speed and direction.
-This information is crucial to ensure safety during the lifting process.
+The Live Load Chart not only displays the crane's current load capacity as a function of boom position and angle, but also takes into account dynamic factors such as wind speed and direction.
+This information is crucial to ensuring safety during the lifting process.

-The ability to monitor load data in real time allows the operator to react immediately to changes and adjust lifting operations as conditions change.
-This not only increases safety, but also enables more efficient use of lifting equipment and reduces unnecessary downtime.
+The ability to monitor load data in real time allows operators to respond immediately and adjust lifting operations as conditions change.
+This not only increases safety but also enables more efficient use of lifting equipment and reduces unnecessary downtime.

-All in all, the live load chart on the display represents a significant advancement in the world of lifting by providing the operator with accurate, real-time information that takes lifting safety and productivity to a new level.
+All in all, the live load chart on the display represents a significant advancement in the world of lifting by providing the operator with accurate, real-time information that takes the safety and productivity of lifting operations to a new level.

 Calculate load center distance

-The load center distance is the distance from the front wheel (or pivot axis) of the forklift to the center of gravity of the load being lifted.
-To calculate this distance, you must follow these steps:
+The load center distance is the distance from the front wheel (or pivot point) of the forklift to the center of gravity of the load being lifted.
+To calculate this distance, you need to follow these steps:

 - Identify the center of gravity of the load:

 The center of gravity is the point where the weight of the load is evenly distributed.
 For symmetrical loads, the center of gravity is in the middle.
-For unevenly shaped loads, a more precise estimate may be necessary. - Measure the distance:
+For irregularly shaped loads, a more precise assessment may be necessary. - Measure the distance:

-Once the center of gravity of the load is identified, measure the distance from the front wheel (or front pivot) of the forklift to the center of gravity of the load.
+Once the load's center of gravity is identified, measure the distance from the forklift's front wheel (or front pivot) to the load's center of gravity.
 This is the load center distance. - Consider the load-bearing device:

-If a load-carrying device is used (eg fork extensions), its weight and the influence on the centre of gravity must also be taken into account.
-The centre of gravity of the load-carrying device shifts forward, which increases the effective load centre distance. - Compare it with the forklift specifications:
+If a load-handling device (e.g., fork extensions) is used, its weight and its impact on the center of gravity must also be considered.
+The center of gravity of the load-handling device shifts forward, increasing the effective load center distance. - Compare it with the forklift specifications:

-Each forklift has a maximum allowable load centre distance, which is specified in the operator's manual or on the truck's rating plate.
-Ensure that the calculated load centre distance is within these specifications to ensure the safety and stability of the forklift.
+Each forklift has a maximum permissible load center distance, which is specified in the operator's manual or on the forklift's nameplate.
+Ensure that the calculated load center distance is within these specifications to ensure the safety and stability of the forklift.

 How load diagrams prevent accidents during lifting work

-Suppose a telehandler is used on a construction site.
-The operator needs to lift a heavy load but does not check the load chart.
-Without considering the appropriate information about boom length, boom angle and load weight, he lifts a load that exceeds the maximum capacity of the machine.
+Suppose a telehandler is being used on a construction site.
+The operator needs to lift a heavy load but fails to check the load chart.
+Without considering the relevant information about boom length, boom angle, and load weight, the operator lifts a load that exceeds the machine's maximum capacity.

 A dangerous situation arises.
-The telehandler loses its balance and tips to the side: the operator and possibly other workers are in acute danger.
-It would have been better to stick to the load diagram.
+The telehandler loses its balance and tips to the side, putting the operator and possibly other workers in acute danger.
+It would have been better to adhere to the load diagram.

-This practical example shows how important load diagrams are.
-They are more than just diagrams, they are life-saving tools.
-Reading and using a load diagram correctly helps prevent accidents during lifting work and ensures safety in the workplace.
+This practical example demonstrates the importance of load charts.
+They are more than just diagrams; they are life-saving tools.
+Reading and applying a load chart correctly helps prevent lifting accidents and ensure workplace safety.

 Share: